Does Revolut Build Credit in the US?

 Does Revolut Build Credit in US Accounts?

-Why Revolut Does Not Build US Credit
+Why a Revolut Secured Card Can Build US Credit

-Three options stand out for fintech users who want a Revolut-style experience plus real credit building.
+The Revolut Secured Card is new and not yet available to every applicant.
+If you are still on the waitlist, three options stand out for fintech users who want a Revolut-style experience plus real credit building.
 Each one reports to all three major credit bureaus.

 Current Build Card is built into the Current banking app.
 It works like a debit card, so you spend only what you have, and on-time payments report as credit activity.
 There is no security deposit, no annual fee, no SSN required to start, and no credit check.